 According to US News and World Report, about 80% of people who make New Year’s resolutions give up on them by about mid-February, or sooner.
 Many people make the distinction between a resolution and a goal.
 (I’m in that camp, too.
 I totally believe in SMART goals.)
-But in either case — and whether you’re trying to lose weight, pass your IBLCE Exam, get your dream job, breastfeed a baby, or something else, here’s what I’ve learned about why you might not be meeting your goals or resolutions.
-Some of what I’m sharing here is the core message I got from a video posted by Paul Robinson.
+But in either case — and whether you’re trying to lose weight, pass your IBCLC™ Exam, get your dream job, breastfeed a baby, or something else, here’s what I’ve learned about why you might not be meeting your goals or resolutions.

 This was a huge revelation to me.
-According to Robinson, we set goals by using our conscious mind; our intellect is in charge.
+We set goals by using our conscious mind; our intellect is in charge.
 But we achieve goals or resolutions by using our subconscious mind.

 That makes a lot of sense to me.
 My “smart” brain knows what I need to do.
 But my subconscious brain hasn’t really bought into the idea.

 We are creatures of habit.
 Good habits as well as bad habits; we subconsciously resist change.

 By setting setting goals or resolutions, we’re asking our brain to do something that will require “a lifestyle change, a habit change, a thinking change, delayed gratification, going the extra mile” and more.
 Hmph.
 Sounds like pain, not pleasure.

 Further, if you believe in the Adam and Eve story, you’ll see a superb example of how people instinctively avoid pain and seek pleasure.
 Yep, it’s the human condition.

 Also, anyone who has a fear of failure will find this whole hard-wired resistance-to-change thing a double whammy.

 Making goals is not a one-time event